These are the release notes for Sophos Anti-Virus for Linux Preview versions, managed by Sophos Enterprise Console or standalone.

 Some of the features mentioned in these release notes are only available on managed computers or if you have the appropriate license.

-You may find that you cannot yet download and use the latest version on the list below.
+You may find that you can't yet download and use the latest version on the list below.
 This is because Sophos releases the software over a number of days, but publishes the release notes on the first day.

 This release contains improvements.